 - If the blood pressure is raised (above 140/90), dip the urine for protein, blood and glucose. - If the person has symptoms of diabetes, and the urine shows glucose, check the urine also for ketones (ketones with glucose may suggest type 1 diabetes, which needs urgent assessment and possibly urgent insulin).
 Please ensure that your ketone test strips are not out of date.
-Out of date ketone test strips often give false positive results. - If available, and there is glucose in the urine, consider doing a finger prick glucose level if you suspect type 1 diabetes. - Protein might suggest a kidney problem.
+Out of date ketone test strips often give false positive results. - If available, and there is glucose in the urine, consider doing a finger prick glucose level, if you suspect type 1 diabetes. - Protein might suggest a kidney problem.
 Blood might suggest urinary schistosomiasis.
-See appendix 17 to find out how to interpret urine results. - If there is protein in the urine, or a persistently high blood pressure, it would be helpful to do a blood test to check kidney function (U+E test). - Consider a blood test (usually a finger prick) for total cholesterol number and HDL cholesterol numbers. - If cholesterol testing is not easily available use the local average numbers for total and HDL cholesterol numbers when you enter their information in the toolkit. - If the average blood pressure is above 180 systolic or above 110 diastolic is would be worth requesting an ultrasound of the kidneys and bladder.
+See appendix 17 to find out how to interpret urine results. - If there is protein in the urine, or a persistently high blood pressure, it would be helpful to do a blood test to check kidney function (a U+E test). - Consider a blood test (usually a finger prick) for total cholesterol number and HDL cholesterol numbers.
+This test may not be easily available - If cholesterol testing is not easily available: use the local average numbers for total and HDL cholesterol numbers when you enter their information in the toolkit.
+For example in Zambia a typical number for total cholesterol is 4.45 and a typical number for HDL cholesterol is 1.14 - If the average blood pressure is above 180 systolic or above 110 diastolic is would be worth requesting an ultrasound of the kidneys and bladder.
 Especially for younger patients.